-After a long career in Government Service and in international institutions, I decided in 2012 to join an international consultancy firm called KGH Border Services as President of the company.
-I am today CEO and MD of KGH Global Consulting.
+After a long career in Government Service and in international institutions, I decided in 2012 to join an international consultancy firm called KGH Border Services as President and CEO of the consulting company.

 I still have many attachments to Swedish Government after many years in service.
 During 2010 to July 2012 I served as Director, Swedish Customs.

 In June 2005, in competition with contenders from nine countries, I was elected by the 183 Member Countries of the World Customs Organization as the first Director of Capacity Building.
 In January 2006, I started my five year term as Director of Capacity Building at the World Customs Organization (WCO).

 The WCO is an independent international organization with the mission to enhance the effectiveness and efficiency of Customs administrations.
 It is a competent global intergovernmental organization in Customs matters and the WCO is the second largest international organization in the world, with 184 Member Countries representing 98 % of world trade.
 WCO has its headquarters in Brussels.

 In the WCO I lead a team of experts from all around the world with responsibility to provide Capacity Building, technical assistance, training, modernization, education, organizational development, e-services, BPR and institutional development of Member Countries of the WCO.
 During my term we developed the infrastructure for capacity building, initiated and delivered programmes like, e.g. the Columbus, PICARD, Leadership Development, Expert Accreditation, integrity & anti-corruption and e-learning.
 We had projects and activities in more than 120 countries.

 In 2004, I was appointed Deputy Director General of Swedish Customs Service and served also anoeriod as (act) Director General.